All sales teams track key performance indicators (KPIs) — but successful teams know how to choose the right ones and reach goals faster.

 This data point tracks potential customers’ engagement levels — an early indicator of conversion rates and interest in a product or service.

-While a high volume of onboarding and demo calls is good, strive to optimize the conversion rate.
+While a high volume of onboarding and demo calls is good, you should also strive to optimize the conversion rate.
 Many calls and low conversion rates suggest an issue with the closing team’s process.

 17. Product performance by revenue